eBay (NASDAQ:EBAY) Issues FY 2024 Earnings Guidance

 eBay (NASDAQ:EBAY – Get Rating) issued an update on its FY 2024 earnings guidance on Friday morning.
 The company provided EPS guidance of $5.310-$5.570 for the period.
 The company issued revenue guidance of -.eBay also updated its FY 2023 guidance to $4.620-$4.840 EPS.

-eBay (NASDAQ:EBAY – Get Rating) last released its quarterly earnings results on Wednesday, February 23rd.
-The e-commerce company reported $0.89 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.82 by $0.07. eBay had a return on equity of 24.01% and a net margin of 125.94%.
-The firm had revenue of $2.61 billion for the quarter, compared to analyst estimates of $2.61 billion.
-During the same quarter last year, the company posted $0.72 earnings per share.
-The business’s revenue was up 5.4% on a year-over-year basis.
-As a group, analysts anticipate that eBay will post 3.57 earnings per share for the current year.
+eBay (NASDAQ:EBAY – Get Rating) last issued its earnings results on Wednesday, February 23rd.
+The e-commerce company reported $0.89 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.82 by $0.07.
+The company had revenue of $2.61 billion for the quarter, compared to analyst estimates of $2.61 billion. eBay had a net margin of 125.94% and a return on equity of 24.01%.
+The company’s revenue for the quarter was up 5.4% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.72 EPS.
+As a group, sell-side analysts expect that eBay will post 3.57 EPS for the current year.

-A number of equities research analysts recently commented on EBAY shares.
-Wells Fargo & Company reduced their price objective on shares of eBay from $80.00 to $65.00 and set an equal weight rating for the company in a research report on Thursday, February 24th.
-Truist Financial reduced their price objective on shares of eBay from $77.00 to $68.00 in a research report on Thursday, February 24th.
-JPMorgan Chase & Co. reduced their price objective on shares of eBay from $70.00 to $60.00 and set a neutral rating for the company in a research report on Thursday, February 24th.
-UBS Group upgraded shares of eBay from a neutral rating to a buy rating and set a $80.00 price objective for the company in a research report on Thursday, December 2nd.
-Finally, Susquehanna Bancshares reduced their price objective on shares of eBay from $65.00 to $60.00 and set a neutral rating for the company in a research report on Friday, February 25th.
-Thirteen equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $69.92.
+Several research analysts have recently issued reports on EBAY shares.
+Susquehanna Bancshares reduced their price target on eBay from $65.00 to $60.00 and set a neutral rating on the stock in a research report on Friday, February 25th.
+Credit Suisse Group restated a buy rating and set a $68.00 target price on shares of eBay in a research report on Friday, March 11th.
+Barclays cut their price target on shares of eBay from $91.00 to $73.00 in a research report on Thursday, February 24th.
+Cowen reduced their price objective on shares of eBay from $68.00 to $64.00 in a research note on Friday, February 18th.
+Finally, Truist Financial lowered their target price on shares of eBay from $77.00 to $68.00 in a research note on Thursday, February 24th.
+Thirteen investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and an average target price of $69.88.

-In other eBay news, SVP Pete Thompson sold 2,755 shares of eBay stock in a transaction that occurred on Thursday, February 17th.
-The shares were sold at an average price of $57.58, for a total value of $158,632.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders own 0.21% of the company’s stock.
+In other eBay news, SVP Pete Thompson sold 49,523 shares of the business’s stock in a transaction dated Thursday, March 17th.
+The shares were sold at an average price of $54.45, for a total transaction of $2,696,527.35.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+0.21% of the stock is currently owned by insiders.

-Hedge funds have recently added to or reduced their stakes in the business.
-NewEdge Advisors LLC grew its stake in shares of eBay by 116.7% during the 4th quarter.
-NewEdge Advisors LLC now owns 38,335 shares of the e-commerce company’s stock valued at $2,549,000 after buying an additional 20,643 shares during the period.
-Toroso Investments LLC grew its stake in shares of eBay by 38.3% during the 4th quarter.
-Toroso Investments LLC now owns 43,677 shares of the e-commerce company’s stock valued at $2,905,000 after buying an additional 12,087 shares during the period.
-Lombard Odier Asset Management USA Corp purchased a new stake in shares of eBay during the 4th quarter valued at $785,000.
-Sequoia Financial Advisors LLC grew its stake in shares of eBay by 195.6% during the 4th quarter.
-Sequoia Financial Advisors LLC now owns 9,160 shares of the e-commerce company’s stock valued at $609,000 after buying an additional 6,061 shares during the period.
-Finally, Peapack Gladstone Financial Corp purchased a new stake in shares of eBay during the 4th quarter valued at $243,000.
-82.95% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+Flagship Harbor Advisors LLC increased its holdings in eBay by 7.5% during the fourth quarter.
+Flagship Harbor Advisors LLC now owns 7,751 shares of the e-commerce company’s stock worth $515,000 after buying an additional 542 shares during the last quarter.
+Sequoia Financial Advisors LLC grew its position in shares of eBay by 195.6% in the 4th quarter.
+Sequoia Financial Advisors LLC now owns 9,160 shares of the e-commerce company’s stock valued at $609,000 after acquiring an additional 6,061 shares during the period.
+Lombard Odier Asset Management USA Corp acquired a new position in shares of eBay during the 4th quarter worth about $785,000.
+Peapack Gladstone Financial Corp bought a new position in eBay during the fourth quarter worth about $243,000.
+Finally, Integrated Wealth Concepts LLC increased its position in eBay by 77.1% during the fourth quarter.
+Integrated Wealth Concepts LLC now owns 5,390 shares of the e-commerce company’s stock worth $358,000 after buying an additional 2,346 shares during the last quarter.
+Institutional investors own 82.95% of the company’s stock.

 About eBay (Get Rating)